Barbados Travel Getting Back to Normal

 Barbados Beaches and Bridgetown

 Beaches such as the famous Crane.
-Located on the southeastern edge of the island, near the town of St. Phillip.
+Located on the southeastern edge of the island.
 This beach has been described as ‘walking in too a post card’ by many and is well worth a visit.
 There are many other notable beaches such as the beaches of Carlisle Bay on the edge of the island’s capital, Bridgetown and the gorgeous Sandy Lane Bay in St. James Parish just to name a few.

 The most highly regarded tourist destination however is the aforementioned capital, Bridgetown.
 If one enjoys island music, a sweet rum punch and some horse racing, Bridgetown is the place to be.
 The laid-back nature of the island people makes for good conversation and an overall exciting experience.
 Alongside the great company and vibrant social scene there are many other activities in the capital such as bus tours, snorkelling and a plethora of water sports at the many beaches on the edges of Bridgetown.